 ✥ ✥ ✥

 The Impediment List is a manifestation of Kaizen Mind.
 An empty Impediment List means that you aren’t looking hard enough for ways to improve. (“No problem is a problem.”)
 On the other hand, impediments must be resolved in a timely manner; otherwise you are not improving.
 Impediments must not get stale on the list.
-Whether that means that the Scrum Team reviews the Impediment List during every Sprint Retrospective is up to the Scrum Team.
+The Scrum Team reviews the Impediment List during every Sprint Retrospective.